Clippers dominate, beat Thunder 120-106 for 6th win in row

 From there, the Thunder put together a 25-15 surge, hitting five 3-pointers, to trail 70-53 at halftime.

 The Thunder worked to reduce a 23-point deficit to 10 points in the third.
-They outscored the Clippers 15-2 during one stretch, helped by eight points from Dort and Mike Muscala’s first 3-pointer after he missed four attempts in the first half.
+They outscored the Clippers 15-2 during one stretch, helped by eight points from Dort and Muscala’s first 3-pointer after he missed four attempts in the first half.

 But Leonard quickly put the Clippers ahead 91-75, running off six in a row.
 Muscala hit another 3-pointer that left the Thunder trailing by 13 going into the fourth.